 • I really love the logo on the band for this release, it reminds me of a modernized version of the logos that were used in the old World’s Fair exhibits.

-• Interestingly, there is no indication on the band about who makes the cigar, where it comes from or what vitola it is.
+• Interestingly, there is no indication on the band about who makes the cigar, where it comes from, or what vitola it is.

 • The distinct cinnamon note is consistent during the entire experience of the cigar, from the cold draw to the actual profile of the cigar itself.

 • After being virtually unheard of outside of Cuba for years, the 109 cap — a cross between a belicoso cap and a normal cap — is making a strong comeback in various recent releases.
-In addition to the Futuro, Crux incorporates the cap into three of its five core lines, Illusione incorporateed it into its Cruzado Marelas Supremas and Tatuaje used it into both last year’s and this year’s Monster Series release.
+In addition to the Futuro, Crux incorporates the cap into three of its five core lines, Illusione incorporated it into its Cruzado Marelas Supremas and Tatuaje used it into both last year’s and this year’s Monster Series release.

 • You can see our coverage of the Warped booth at the 2015 IPCPR Convention & Trade Show here.